homiedopie/beberlei.de/2014/10/26/symfony_all_the_things_web.rst

-We use microservice architectures for the `bepado <http://info.bepado.de>`_ and `PHP Profiler <https://qafoolabs.com>`_ projects that Qafoo is working on at the monent.
+We use microservice architectures for the `bepado <http://info.bepado.de>`_ and `PHP Profiler <https://qafoolabs.com>`_ projects that Qafoo is working on at the moment.
 For the different components a mix of Symfony Framework, Silex, Symfony Components and our own Rest-Microframework (RMF) are used.
 This zoo of different solutions sparked a recent discussion with `my colleague Manuel
 <https://twitter.com/manuelp>`_ about when we would want to use Symfony for a